microsoft/farmvibes-ai/README.md

 ## Documentation

-In the `documentation` folder more detailed information about the different components can be found.
+More detailed information about the different components can be found in the [FarmVibes.AI documentation](https://microsoft.github.io/farmvibes-ai/).
 In particular:
 * [FARMVIBES_AI.md](./docs/source/docfiles/markdown/FARMVIBES_AI.md) describing how to setup and manage the local cluster.